joshluisaac/sortutils/problem_analysis.md

 ## Design phase

 0. Input validation: Parse & validate if the passed input is actually JSON formatted.
 Proceed it is or exit it isn't.
-Consider implementing a method like this `public static boolean isValidJson(final String maybeJson){}` in some `InputValidationParser` class
+Consider implementing a method like this `java public static boolean isValidJson(final String maybeJson){}` in some `InputValidationParser` class

 1. The request payload is a list of distances.
 Distance could be measured in various metric units `(KM, M, CM, MM, Feet, Inch, Yard, Mile, Nautical Mile...)` the question is silent as to how many units must be supported.
 I followed Occam's razor problem-solving principle that recommends going with simplier solutions than very complex ones.
 I decided to be very specific on which units this solution will support as opposed to developing a generic/generalistic one.
 Yes, distances would be measured in feet, inch, yard..but this is rare.
 I chose `KM,M,CM,MM`